-In the recent case of O’Brien v Bolton St Catherine’s Academy, the Court of Appeal considered whether it was discriminatory for the respondent school (the School) to have dismissed an employee who had been absent on long term sick leave for well over 12 months.
+In the case of O’Brien v Bolton St Catherine’s Academy, the Court of Appeal considered whether it was discriminatory for the employer to have dismissed an employee who had been absent on long term sick leave for well over 12 months.

-The Claimant, Ms O’Brien, worked as a teacher at the School.
+The claimant, Ms O’Brien, worked as a teacher at the Academy.
 In March 2011 she was attacked by a pupil and subsequently suffered anxiety, depression and post-traumatic stress disorder.
 She went off sick in December 2011.

-Ms O’Brien subsequently pursued a claim against the School for, amongst other things, disability discrimination.
+Ms O’Brien subsequently pursued a claim against the Academy for, amongst other things, disability discrimination.

-The Employment Tribunal upheld Ms O’Brien’s claim of disability discrimination, primarily on the basis that the School had not properly considered the new medical evidence that she had produced at the internal appeal.
+The Employment Tribunal (ET) upheld Ms O’Brien’s claim of disability discrimination, primarily on the basis that the Academy had not properly considered the new medical evidence that the employee had produced at the internal appeal.

-The School successfully appealed to the Employment Appeal Tribunal and Ms O’Brien took the matter to the Court of Appeal.
+The Academy successfully appealed to the Employment Appeal Tribunal (EAT) and Ms O’Brien took the matter to the Court of Appeal.

-The Court of Appeal upheld Ms O’Brien’s appeal and in doing so found that the School should have considered:
+The Court of Appeal upheld Ms O’Brien’s appeal and in doing so found that the Academy should have considered:

 - a letter from a psychologist that made recommendations as to a course of treatment.

-It was unreasonable for the School to disregard this additional evidence and it should have obtained its own further evidence to confirm the position.
-This was despite the fact that Ms O’Brien had, by this stage, been absent for some seventeen months and that neither document provided an equivocal view as to her likely return to work.
+It was unreasonable for the Academy to disregard this additional evidence and it should have obtained its own further evidence to confirm the position.
+This was despite the fact that Ms O’Brien had, by this stage, been absent for some seventeen months and that neither document provided a definitive view as to her likely return to work.

-This decision will not be comforting for schools’ dealing with issues of long term sickness absence and highlights the care that needs to be taken prior to reaching a decision to dismiss.
+This decision will not be comforting for employers dealing with issues of long term sickness absence and highlights the care that needs to be taken before reaching a decision to dismiss.